PixelClear/PixelClear.github.io/_posts/2019-01-26-Rvalue-Reference-Move-Semantics.markdown

 (1) above is converted to call like **obj.=(foo())**.

+We cant take address of return value of foo() hence it is rvalue.
-As return value of foo() is passed as parameter to operator= and we cant take address of return value of function.
+This return value of foo() needs to be passed as parameter to operator=.
-So its rvalue( dont forget we dont dont yet have rvalue references).
+We cant directly do it because, we cant take reference of return value of foo() (Remember we dont yet have rvalue references).
 So following thing will happen

-a. tmp object will be created and return value of foo will be copied into it and = will be called with ref to tmp.
+**a.** tmp object will be created and return value of foo will be copied into it and operator= will be called with ref to tmp.

-b.
-Delete resources held by this (obj)
+**b.** Delete resources held by this (obj)

-c.
-Copy resources from tmp to obj
+**c.** Copy resources from tmp to obj

-d.
-Destruct tmp obj
+**d.** Destruct tmp obj

 But we have return value of foo() and obj is in hand.
 So, can we somehow avoid this tmp creation and init x directly with return value of foo()?

 **Note:**
-we were not able to call operator= as operator= as it takes reference as input.
+we were not able to call operator= as it takes reference as input.
 But, foo() is rvalue and we dont have rvalue references yet.

 Here comes to our rescue 'rvalue references'.